turesheim/eclipse-timekeeper/README.md

 ### Database configuration

-Since version 2.0 data are stored in a embedded [h2 database](http://www.h2database.com/html/main.html) under **~/.timekeeper/**.
-Timekeeper will utilize a H2 feature known as [*mixed mode*](http://h2database.com/html/features.html#auto_mixed_mode) to automatically start on port 9090 if more connections are required.
+Since version 2.0, data are stored in a embedded [h2 database](http://www.h2database.com/html/main.html) under **~/.timekeeper/**.
+Timekeeper utilizes a H2 feature known as [*mixed mode*](http://h2database.com/html/features.html#auto_mixed_mode) to automatically start on port 9090 if more connections are required.
+The location of the database can be changed using the preferences dialog.

+### Database upgrades

+Data should be automatically copied over to the H2 database when upgrading from 1.0, however this has not been extensively tested.
+Make a copy of your workspace(s) before upgrading in case something goes wrong.
+In the worst case scenario; historical data will be lost.

+Timekeeper is using [Flyway](https://flywaydb.org) to automatically upgrade the database on post-2.0 relases.

 ## Building